yl-msft/GalaxyExplorer/README.md

 Note that by default when you point Unity at this repo, it will open a new scene.
 Navigate to /Scenes and double-click MainScene to setup the editor properly.
 After that, hitting Play will start the experience.

-#Building for HoloLens
+#Building Galaxy Explorer

 From Unity, choose File->Build Settings to bring up the Build Settings window.
 All of the scenes in the Scenes to Build section should be checked.
 Choose Windows Store as the Platform.
-On the right side, choose Universal 10 as the SDK, D3D as the UWP Build Type, and then click Build.
-Create a new folder called 'UWP' and choose this folder.
+On the right side, choose Universal 10 as the SDK, "any device" as the Target device, XAML as the UWP Build Type, check "Copy References", check "Unity C# Projects" and then click Build.
+Select the folder called 'UWP' and choose this folder.

 After the build completes successfully, an explorer window will pop up.
 Navigate into the UWP folder and double-click GalaxyExplorer.sln to launch Visual Studio.
 From Visual Studio, set the Configuration to **Release** for faster builds (doesn't use .NET Native) or **Master** to build the type of package the Store needs (uses .NET Native).

+##Building for HoloLens

 Make sure to change ARM or x64 to **x86**.
+Now you can deploy to the Emulator, a Remote Device, or create a Store package to deploy at a later time.

+##Building for Windows Phone

+Make sure to change x64 or x86 to **ARM**.
+Now you can deploy to the Emulator, a Remote Device, or create a Store package to deploy at a later time.

+##Building for Windows Desktop

+Make sure to change ARM to **x64** or **x86**.
 Now you can deploy to the Emulator, a Remote Device, or create a Store package to deploy at a later time.

 #CoreSystems